casualcore/casual/middleware/administration/documentation/cli/transaction.operation.md

       --commit [0..1]
             sends transaction finalize request to the 'owners' of upstream transactions

-            * all commitable associated transaction will be sent for commit.
+            * all committable associated transaction will be sent for commit.
-            * all NOT commitable associated transactions will be sent for rollback
+            * all NOT committable associated transactions will be sent for rollback
             * all transaction directives from upstream will be 'terminated', that is, notify the upstream 'owner' and not forward the directive
             * all 'forward' 'payloads' downstream will not have any transaction associated